 4. File or folder may be corrupted

 Files can become corrupted for various reasons, but the most common is when you have a file open when your computer crashes or loses power.
-Most such files cannot be repaired, in which case you should delete or restore the file from a backup copy.
+Unfortunately, you cannot repair most such files, so you should delete or restore the file from a backup copy.

 5. User profile may be corrupted

 Sometimes Windows may not correctly read your local user profile, which means you may lose access to your files and folders.
-In this case, you have to create a new user profile, so you need a new local user account.
-Once this is done, the profile is also created.
-To do this:
+In this case, you must create a new user profile, so you need a new local user account.
+This should fix the can’t access folders and files issue.

 6. Recover files from Windows.old folder

-- Double click the drive that Windows is installed on (typically, drive C).
+- Open File Explorer and double-click the drive that Windows is installed on (typically, drive C).

 - Open the folders that contain the files that you want to retrieve.

-- Copy the files that you want from each folder and paste them to a folder in the new Windows version e.g. Window 10.
+- Copy the files you want from each folder and paste them to a folder in the new Windows version, e.g. Windows 10.

 - Repeat the last two steps for each user account on your computer.